-Available both online and on-campus, the M.Ed. in Secondary Education with initial teacher licensure is designed for those who want to make a difference in adolescents’ lives, grades 7-12, who would like to become licensed in the state of Colorado.
-Regis University's Teacher Education program is nationally approved through the Teacher Education Accreditation Council (TEAC).
+Available both online and on-campus in Denver, the M.Ed. in Secondary Education with initial teacher licensure is designed for those who want to make a difference in adolescents’ lives, grades 7-12, who would like to become licensed in the state of Colorado.

 Our Teacher Education program is based on the philosophy that learning to be a teacher is best accomplished when an understanding of theory and practice is balanced by the knowledge gained through diverse experience in schools.
 Foundational courses will introduce you to theories in education.
 Content (subject area) courses will ensure that you have the depth of knowledge needed to teach in your endorsement area.
 Your professional methods sequence courses will emphasize field placement and experiential learning and your student teaching semester will be your final culmination in applying what you have learned.